-The Fall of Singapore on 15 February 1942 and the horrific events that followed in its wake are documented in the revamped Former Ford Factory which opens on 16 February 2017.
+The Fall of Singapore on 15 February 1942 and the horrific events that followed in its wake are documented in the revamped "Syonan Gallery: War and its Legacies", which opens at the Former Ford Factory on 15 February 2017.
 The atrocities unleashed by the war is a painful reminder why such an event must never happen again.